taizo-pro/nooknote/README.md

 - **Use the minimum required scopes** for your use case
 - **Set reasonable expiration dates** and rotate tokens regularly
 - **Revoke unused tokens** from GitHub settings
+- **Use fine-grained tokens** when possible for better security
+- **Test with public repositories first** before granting private repo access

 ## Usage